- Browse Grants /

 City of Boston

 WIOA Youth funding is a US Department of Labor formulary grant for youth facing education, training, and employment barriers.
 Information and resources on WIOA Youth are available on the Department of Labor’s website.
 The Office of Workforce Development (OWD) manages WIOA Youth funding in partnership with the Boston MassHire Workforce Board and its Youth Council, and under the supervision of the Massachusetts Executive Office of Labor and Workforce Development.
-Under this Request for Grant Applications (RFGA), organizations will be eligible for up to three years of funding on this schedule:
+Under this Request for Grant Applications (RFGA), organizations will be eligible for up to three years of funding on this schedule: FY26, the open and competitive year during which applications may be submitted by all eligible entities, FY27, the first year of refunding open only to awardees from the previous year, and FY28, the second year of potential refunding.

 OWD envisions an integrated and coordinated system of services that stabilizes marginalized youth and transitions them towards career-oriented education, training, and employment.
+For FY27, consistent with WIOA federal guidelines, we will prioritize programs and services that place out-of-school youth ages 18-24 on a pathway toward post-secondary attainment or career-level employment.

-- Programs are framed around a multi-step intervention model
+- Programs are framed around a multi-step intervention model;

-- Programs have well-defined and robust transition processes to the post-program step
+- Programs have well-defined and robust transition processes to the post-program step;

-- Program policies and protocols are evidence-based and appropriate for the population
+- Program policies and protocols are evidence-based and appropriate for the population;

-- Youth are on a pathway to the attainment of post-secondary credentials needed for employment in high-demand occupations
+- Youth are on a pathway to the attainment of post-secondary credentials needed for employment in high-demand occupations;

 - Programs leverage multiple internal and external partnerships to ensure the integration of high-quality, youth-focused services.